INSTANT VIEW-Bundesbank President Weidmann quits | Business

 INSTANT VIEW-Bundesbank President Weidmann quits

-He always agreed to compromises on the ECB governing council that were not honoured."
-"Part of the reason for his weakened internal position was certainly the low priority that the German government gave the appointment of a successor to the ECB President in 2019."
-OLAF SCHOLZ, GERMAN FINANCE MINISTER AND SPD CANDIDATE FOR CHANCELLOR "My thanks go to Jens Weidmann for his extraordinary dedication at the helm of the Bundesbank over the past 10 years.

-Bundesbank President Jens Weidmann, a relentless critic of the European Central Bank's ultra-easy monetary policy, will step down from his post on Dec.
-31, with more than five years left on his term, the German central bank said on Wednesday.
-Following are reactions to his resignation:
+Bundesbank President Jens Weidmann, a relentless critic of the European Central Bank's ultra easy monetary policy, will step down more than five years early, opening the door for Germany's new government to pick a less confrontational successor.
+Following are reactions to his resignation: CHRISTIAN SEWING, HEAD OF GERMANY'S BANKING ASSOCIATION "Jens Weidmann was a strong president at the Bundesbank for a decade and an internationally respected voice on monetary policy.

+Bundesbank President Jens Weidmann, a relentless critic of the European Central Bank's ultra easy monetary policy, will step down more than five years early, opening the door for Germany's new government to pick a less confrontational successor.

+Following are reactions to his resignation: CHRISTIAN SEWING, HEAD OF GERMANY'S BANKING ASSOCIATION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)